How Much Does a Poodle Cost Per Year?

 Monthly costs for a Poodle range from $156 to $299.
 This includes food, vet care, insurance, grooming, and supplies.
 Dogs and seniors typically cost more than healthy adults.

-Is a Poodle expensive to own compared to other cats?
+Is a Poodle expensive to own compared to other dogs?

 Poodles cost about the same as the average dog.
 A typical dog costs around $2,800 per year, and poodles at $1,881–$3,597/year fall right in line due to their medium-sized size and moderate health profile.